Skip to content

 df -h

-Now run the installer.
 Use the --keep argument to the installer to extract the self-extracting executable into the install/ subdirectory, or alternatively, choose a different target with --target <dir>.
-This ensures that you can re-run the installer without the lengthy decompression step in case of errors.

 Tip